mili-tan/mili-tan/README.md

 ### Hi, this is Milkey! 👋
 aka. mili-tan / mk-mili / xuan

-🔰 I'm often a newbie and a continuous learner.
-I'm working on creating more visual and easy-to-use tools that make many things easier!
+🔰 I'm often a newbie and a continuous learner, working on creating more visual and easy-to-use tools that make many things easier!

+I am also a former domain broker, former ChinaSkills and WorldSkills competitor, welcome to talk with me randomly about related.

-I'm also working on distributed networks and privacy security.
-I hope better Internet for everyone.
+I am interested in distributed networks and privacy security, hope better Internet for everyone.

 📫 Fuzhou, Fujian, China | 🌐 [mili.one](https://mili.one/)